tillfurger/stock_vs_gdp/README.md

 - Use R Shiny and Plotly to create interactive graphs in order to do robustness checks (date range, frequency, different countries)

-- Making Shiny app reproducible by adding a Dockerfile
+- Ensure reproducibility by adding Dockerfiles

 - Analysis and interpretation of findings